dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 Side note: Maybe this question should be thrown out.

 For example, how would the `Math.pow` function be defined if we want it to implicitly want to raise the power of a unit.
 Such as in the case `var area = Math.pow(2<m>, 2);` where area is implicitly typed to `number<m^2>`.
-Take note that such a case could only occur when passing in a literal.
+Take note that such a case could only occur when passing in a number literal for the power.

 ```
 pow<u>(base : number<u>, pow : number) : number<u ^ pow> {